Argel-Tal/HorusHeresySilhouettes/LearningGit/Getting_started_with_Git.md

 - [SourceTree token issues - StackOverflow](https://stackoverflow.com/questions/68191968/source-tree-fix-for-git-password-authentication-is-temporarily-disabled-as-part#:~:text=In%20Windows%2C%20go%20to%20C,you%20for%20your%20credentials%20again)

 ## Steps

+Watch the first tutorial, it's much easier than reading this stuff, and made by the professionals!!

+### First time set up
 0. Install Git
 0. Set up your profile - **this will be public**
     ```powershell